PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-im.md

 # Instant Messaging (IM)

-DASSET IM is a private chat tool running directly on the DASSET device.
-It provides fully private instant messaging, with all chat data stored on the DASSET device.
-Communications are transmitted using encryption to ensure privacy and security.
+DASSET IM is a fully private messaging application that runs and stores data on your DASSET device.
+It provides text chat capabilities, as well as real-time translation of multiple languages, and provides voice and video call capabilities as well.
+Additionally, private groups can be created enabling the ability to easily share files with the group as well a create shared task lists complete with priorities and due dates.

 The DASSET IM feature supports the following operations:
 1.  **Quote**: Reply to a specific message by quoting it.